 Those in charge of innovation at Oldsmobile turned a blind eye to fuel efficiency, made no amendments to design, and ultimately failed to innovate.

-It paints before us a picture of a potential team that failed to thrive because it lacked thoughtful leadership and guidance from a forward-thinking perspective.
+It paints a picture of a team with potential that failed to thrive because it lacked thoughtful leadership and guidance from a forward-thinking perspective.

-For businesses to excel in the long run, they need to foster a climate of high-performance teamwork and lead their teams to the forefront of growth.
+Businesses need to foster a climate of high-performance teamwork and lead their teams to the forefront of growth, to excel in the long run.

 What’s essential to stay afloat is getting to the bottom of the issues and coming up with workable solutions through proper assessment and course correction.

-This article goes over everything you need to know about such assessments- what they are, how they can benefit your company and lead to growth, and how you can create one.
+This article goes over everything you need to know about such assessments, including what they are, how they can benefit your company and lead to growth, and how you can create one.